mmonteleone/pavlov/README.markdown

     - now supports `expectedErrorDescription` argument on `assert.throwsException`
     - supports `rake release`
     - updated to latest release of qunit
-    - reports own version at QUnit.specify.version
+    - reports own version at pavlov.specify.version
     - throws proper exceptions when methods not passed expected arguments
 * 0.2.1 - Updated to latest version of qunit.js/css, Fixed an IE regression in 0.2
 * 0.2 - Removed Pavlov's jQuery dependence along with QUnit's independence from jQuery